wp-plugins/wpstorecart/readme.txt

 1. No picture

 == Changelog ==

+= 2.0.7 =
+* New shortcode [wpstorecart display="orders"] added
+* Fixed categories not displaying correctly
+* Forced default thumbnails for categories, even if none was specifically specified

 = 2.0.6 =
 * Added the ability to switch the sites currency (for PayPal only at this time)